Box Truck Liftgate Guide (2025 Buyer’s Guide, Costs & Types)

-You don’t just “add a liftgate.”
+You don’t just “add a box truck liftgate.

-Here’s the 2025 guide to liftgates for box trucks: types, costs, truck body fit, mistakes to avoid, and how to keep them running.
+Here’s the 2025 box truck lift gate guide that covers types, costs, capacity, body fit, mistakes to avoid, and how to keep them running.

 Plain English: a liftgate is a hydraulic or electric platform on the back of a box truck (straight truck).
 It raises and lowers cargo so operators don’t break their backs.

 A box truck — also called a straight truck — is one of the most common delivery vehicles on U.S. roads.
-For heavy duty applications, a properly spec’d lift gate keeps operators safe and prevents downtime.
+For heavy duty applications, a properly spec’d gate keeps operators safe and prevents downtime.

 Why it matters: